fmuhic/junkyard/networking/README.md

 $exit # back to global config mode
 $end # back to privileged mode
 $wr # save config with short wr
+# Switch notes:
+# Switch interfaces do not have shutdown command applied by default,
+# they will be in up/up state if connected to other device or in
+# down/down state if not connected to other device

+#Interfaces
+$show intefaces status
 # Switch commands
 # To view MAC address table use (from privileged mode)
 # SW1#show mac address-table